KevinKuchinski/PCR_strainer/README.md

   <b>perc_of_detected</b> : Percentage of detected reference sequences with this row's oligo site variant; this row's value is used for by -threshold option

   <b>perc_of_total</b> : Percentage of total reference sequences with this row's oligo site variant

+## missed_report
+The missed_report provides the name of target reference sequences in the -genomes files that were not aligned by thermonucleotideBLAST.
+PCR_strainer provides the headers of these missed targets for trouble-shooting assays with high percentages of missed targets.
+These targets are generally either a) poor quality and contain too many Ns in/around the oligo target sites, or b) too divergent from the oligos.

+<b>COLUMN : DESCRIPTION

+  assay</b> : The name of the assay from the -assay file

+  <b>target</b> : The FASTA header of the missed reference sequence in the -genomes file

 Questions, feedback, and bug reports are welcome! kevin.kuchinski@bccdc.ca